matthewvowels1/Causal_Transformer/README.md

 - [DONE] find a solution for intervening on multiple variables simultaneously (taking a list of intervention nodes)
 - [DONE] get the model to predict all positions in the causal ordering (as in a regular transformer)
 - [DONE] create a generate function which recursively predicts and feeds back into the model to generate predictions at any arbitrary position
+- [DONE] create a very simple dataset for validation
+- [DONE] turn into optuna objective
+- [DONE] if each row is independent, then can we shuffle the variable order and construct an adjacency matrix based on the parents of each variable in each sample in each batch?
+- [DONE] evaluate R2 to check convergence (not for final code)
 - Create testbed
   - compute all causal effects for 'general' dataset in datasets.py
   - create a function for computing ATEs using CaT